Athozs/hass-additional-ca/README.md

     network_mode: host
 ```

-4. Restart Home Assistant
+5. Restart Home Assistant.

-5. Check the logs, look for pattern `additional_ca` in traces (there is not UI for _Additional CA_)
+6. Check the logs, look for pattern `additional_ca` in traces (there is not UI for _Additional CA_).

 ## 4. HOW DOES _Additional CA_ WORK UNDER THE HOOD ?

-When enabled, _Additional CA_ integration looks for custom Certificates Authorities files (CAs) in `config/additional_ca` directory.
+When enabled, _Additional CA_ integration looks for private Certificates Authorities files (CAs) and self-signed certs in `config/additional_ca` directory.

-It loads custom CAs only at Home Assistant startup.
+It loads private CAs and self-signed certs only at Home Assistant startup.

-It copies custom CAs to `/usr/local/share/ca-certificates/` directory inside container and uses `update-ca-certificates` command line.
+It copies private CAs and self-signed certs to `/usr/local/share/ca-certificates/` directory inside container and uses `update-ca-certificates` command line to update TLS/SSL trust store.

 For now, _Additional CA_ won't be visible in Home Assistant integrations dashboard, there is not UI component for _Additional CA_ integration.
 This may be possible in future release.